 No. It Is in the public interest that the local authority must process your application before it can be granted.
 However, if you have not heard from us within 21 days, please contact us.

 1) Please read the Guidance Notes on how to apply for a licence - click here.

 3) All applicants must provide a Basic Disclosure Certificate so an individual’s suitability can be assessed.
-You can obtain this from Disclosure Scotland, on-line at www.disclosurescotland.com.
-If you have any difficulty or queries with this, Disclosure Scotland can be contacted on 0870 609 6006 or by emailing email@example.com
+You can obtain this from the Disclosure and Barring Service (DBS), on-line at https://www.gov.uk/request-copy-criminal-record

 When the certificate is returned to you, you will need to submit it to the District Council with your application form and fee.
 For the purpose of Scrap Metal Dealer Licences these certificates will remain valid for 3 months.

 4) From 1st April 2020 the fees for licences are: